 Click to use our Graduate College GPA Calculator.

 *The Graduate College performs all GPA calculations on a case-by-case basis and these best practices are meant as a guide.
 As always, special circumstances arise and not every situation can be listed.
 If all attempts to achieve an acceptable GPA are unsuccessful, a Graduate College Admissions Specialist will email the department and recommend the applicant be denied.
 If the department wishes to pursue the applicant further, then a Departmental Justification Waiver Request Form will be required.

 International Grade Conversions

 International grade conversion is sometimes necessary.
 First and foremost, request a transcript/key and use that grade conversion.
-If there is no conversion information or the key is not helpful, then use the conversion guides listed on the World Education Services website at www.wes.org.
-You must set up a free account then refer to WES Resources > WES Grade Conversions.
+If there is no conversion information or the key is not helpful, then use the World Education Services Country Resources guide.

 International GPA's that are not on a 4.0 scale must be converted.
 Use the following formula: